 Actually, these agencies have a broader mission than child care narrowly defined.
 Since a couple of years they have taken a more integral view, facilitating both professional and informal parenting support.
 It is against this background that that they have created Huizen van het Kind (Family centers).
 Here all actors involved in childrearing - parents, professionals, representatives of non-profit organizations, etc. - have the opportunity to meet in order to exchange ideas, give support, detect problems at an early stage, and provide appropriate aid.
 It is believed that these encounters are beneficiary, and moreover, as Buysse (2008) has shown, parents point out that they are in need of informal support.
 This is because many parents experience direct advice by experts as patronizing, and because they prefer more informal support from family, friends and above all parents who have had similar experiences and who are in a position to reaffirm that the things they do as parents are just fine.
-In short, parents just need an approving pat on the back, instead of the often overwhelming professional advices by experts (which make parents most of the time only insecure about their parental actions).
+In short, parents just need an approving pat on the back, instead of the often overwhelming professional advices by experts (which make parents most of the time only insecure about their parental actions) (Buysse, 2008; Furedi, 2001; Ramaekers & Vandezande, 2013).
 Moreover, all this is part of the larger Public Health, Welfare and Family policy of the Flemish government, which emphasizes the importance of informal social networks for preventive family support.
 Waiting rooms of child care agencies are precisely informal meeting places.
 In this article we report on an anthropological study of one of those places.
 The consultation office where this research was conducted has been selected because it is recently created in accordance with the latest demands of the Public Health, Welfare and Family police of the Flemish government.
 As such it is a typical case of what the Flemish government wants these waiting rooms to be (Vandeurzen, 2014).

 In this article, we investigate this case along two lines.
 On the one hand, we are interested in how the Public Health, Welfare and Family policy is implemented in the concrete setting of the waiting room.
 How, if at all, does the room materialize a policy of prevention and encounter into a distinct spatial arrangement?
 On the other hand, we are interested in how the arrangement of the room affects the interactions taking place within the room.
 How, if at all, does the room structure the sayings and doings occurring in the waiting room?
 These two lines of interest correspond with two movements we make in this article.
 In a first movement we are concerned with the room as such.
 We describe the room and afterwards reread the room from the perspective of Agamben’s notion of biopolitics.
 In a second movement we consider the different interactions and behaviors taking place within the room and, continuing our Agambenian analysis, try to come to a critical understanding of what actually happens in the waiting room.
 At the same time we want to investigate inherent possibilities for change and transformation.
+As such, our study situates itself in the emerging field of research on power and discipline in the context of child raising.
+Other studies have focused on ADHD, mother-blame, risk, etc. (Bailey, 2014; Jackson & Scott, 1999; Singh, 2002, 2004).
+Our study will focus on the specific workings of biopolitics in a healthcare context.